 If you are not sure, ask your doctor or pharmacist.

-If you think that you or anyone else may have taken too much TEMGESIC, immediately
+If you think you or someone else may have used too much TEMGESIC, you should immediately:

-telephone your doctor or National Poison Centre (in Australia telephone 13 11 26 or
+phone the Poisons Information Centre (in Australia telephone 13 11 26 or in New Zealand

 Things to be careful of

 Athletes should be aware that this medicine may cause a positive reaction to "anti-doping"

 You should not drive or operate machinery until you know how TEMGESIC affects you.